 Our parks and preserves didn’t happen by accident—and that’s where the thank-you to people and organizations comes in.
 Delving into the histories of open spaces reveals that many exist because of the work, planning, letter writing, and legislating done by engaged folks.
 Additionally, these parks and preserves are now maintained (trail clearing, trash pickup, invasive weed removal) by park professionals and volunteers.

 Gene and Sandy Bullock, Don and Judy Willott, and many others at the Kitsap Audubon Society provide the forum where knowledgeable lecturers teach us—during photo-filled presentations at the society’s monthly meetings (now virtual)—about birds and their habits and habitats.

 Kitsap Audubon is about birds, but it’s also about preserving habitat and the environment.
-Now in their eighties, Gene and Sandy lead Christmas bird counts where they point out buffleheads, mergansers, wigeons, and kingfishers.
+Gene and Sandy lead Christmas bird counts where they point out buffleheads, mergansers, wigeons, and kingfishers.
 Don and Judy have worked for years to bring bike/walk trails to Kitsap and were heavily involved in the creation of the Port Gamble Forest Heritage Park.
 Kitsap Audubon provides scholarships to college students who are pursuing environment-related majors, and it gives kits to classrooms so that children can explore the world of birds.
 Kitsap Audubon also promotes—via organizational participation and money donations—habitat conservation through groups like Great Peninsula Conservancy.

 Led for years by Sandra Staples-Bortner, and now by Nathan Daniel, Great Peninsula Conservancy purchases and oversees habitat, receives donated lands, and arranges conservation easements.
 In its twenty years, GPC has conserved over 10,000 acres of open space.
 Being apolitical, GPC provides a place where people of diverse interests enjoy coming together to do good by adding to Kitsap’s nature.